 Papua New Guinea is like no place you’ve ever been.
 Wherever you are in the world, it’s easy to get here with a little planning.
 Choose your one in million adventure in trekking, diving, surfing and more.
 Explore the amazing ceremonial ensembles at one of the many cultural festivals held throughout the year.

 It offers something for every type of traveller.
 Culture and history for those looking to delve a little deeper into a destination.
-Adventure awaits both on and under the water for thrill seekers looking to hike or dive.
-It is even a family friendly destination where children of all ages can enjoy the friendships from friendly locals.
+Adventure awaits both on and under the water for thrill-seekers looking to hike or dive.
+It is even a family-friendly destination where children of all ages can enjoy friendships with friendly locals.
 Couples can be romanced by the tropical beaches that beckon lazy afternoons in the sun.

 Travelling to and around the country